fabric8io/ipaas-quickstarts/quickstart/spring-boot/webmvc/README.md

 `http://springboot-webmvc.vagrant.f8/`.

 Notice: As it depends on your OpenShift setup, the hostname (route) might vary.
-Verify with `oc get routes` which hostname is valid for you
+Verify with `oc get routes` which hostname is valid for you.

 The URL `http://springboot-webmvc.vagrant.f8/ip` can be used to obtain the IP address to show service load-balancing when running with multiple pods.